-In April 2017, the Cluster Munition Coalition (CMC) wrote to the government of Indonesia requesting clarification of a report that Indonesia reportedly received Brazilian-made ASTROS II, a type of multi-barrel rocket launcher, and SS-40, SS-60 and/or SS-80 cargo rockets.
-According to a Brazilian media article, the purchase agreement was signed in 2012.
-Cargo rockets containing explosive submunitions are banned under the Convention on Cluster Munitions.
-As of 1 July 2017, Indonesia had not responded to the CMC letter.
+Indonesia has not responded to an April 2017 letter from the Cluster Munition Coalition (CMC) requesting clarification on a report that it received Brazilian-made ASTROS II, a type of multi-barrel rocket launcher, and SS-40, SS-60, and/or SS-80 cargo rockets in or after 2012.
+Rockets containing explosive submunitions are prohibited by the Convention on Cluster Munitions.

 CMC campaign meeting with Amb.
-Agus Sardjana, Dubrovnik, 9 September 2015.
+Agus Sardjana, in Dubrovnik, 9 September 2015.
 Notes by the CMC.

 Monitor interview with Lynda K. Wardhani, Counsellor, Permanent Mission of the Republic of Indonesia to the UN, Geneva, 24 June 2015.

 For more details on Indonesia’s policy and practice up to early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 91–92.

 Indonesia participated in the convention’s Meetings of States Parties in 2011–2012 and 2016 as well as the First Review Conference in 2015.

 Final Report of the South East Asia Regional Seminar, “Cooperating to implement the CCM: The country coalition concept,” Bangkok, Thailand, 16–17 March 2017.